Here’s a question I began to ponder a few years back:

 So I set out to do just that – develop a method for coming up with ideas that would help make creatives smart, confident idea makers.
 I studied how we think and work in advertising, how they’re taught to think in other creative fields, and I uncovered core creative principles that I’ve adapted and applied to what we have to do every day.

 Make Brilliant Ideas is not a formula – there is no formula for making ideas.
 It’s a method developed to give creatives a powerful foundation for jump-starting thinking, coming up with lots of ideas super efficiently, and developing the best of those ideas into brilliant campaigns.

-It’s great for developing portfolios quickly, but more important, the method prepares creatives to jump in and perform at a high level as soon as they enter an agency.
+The method is great for developing portfolios quickly, but more important, it prepares creatives to jump in and perform at a high level as soon as they enter an agency.

 I continue to develop the methodology as I get new ideas from the creative community and learn what resonates most with ad creatives in my course at SVA.
 I’m honored to be associated with New York’s School of Visual Arts so here’s a quick plug.
 SVA is one of the country’s great ad schools.
 The faculty – both undergrad and Continuing Ed where I teach – is the best in the biz, tapped from a resource of New York’s best creatives.